How to Find the Hocus Pocus Filming Locations in Salem, MA

 The Ropes Mansion is gorgeous in and of itself and has a lovely garden outside as well.
 The building is part of the Peabody Essex Museum.

 After you stop by Allison’s Hocus Pocus house at 318 Essex Street, you can head a few doors down to the Witch House museum.
 The spooky explorations can continue, as Salem is filled with history and mystery, and there’s so many cool things to see and do while you’re there.
-Check out this local Salem events calendar if you’re looking for things to do in Salem, MA today or what to do in Salem this weekend, etc.

 facade of a white colonial house with pillaredgate and bricked walkway leading to the front door.